Search icon

 • Another challenge for autonomous vehicles is handling emergencies.
 For instance, the system can fail to detect a sudden lane change or braking from the vehicle ahead and cause a collision.

 A vehicle is considered fully autonomous if it can operate by itself without any inputs from a human being in all driving conditions.
-An autonomous vehicle does not require a human driver and only human interaction happens to enter the destination.
+An autonomous vehicle does not require a human driver, and only human interaction is required to enter the destination.
 An autonomous vehicle can make all the decisions on its own and control all the driving functions without any supervision from the driver.

 Let’s look at some of the common questions and their answers regarding autonomous cars.